 When ready to heat, just pull out however many meatballs you’d like and either defrost overnight in fridge or heat in a microwave until defrosted, usually about 1-2 minutes on high.

 Personally, I love to reheat refrigerated meatballs by slicing them in half and pan searing cut-side down in a nonstick pan with a little olive oil.
 They get SO crispy, which I absolutely love!

 No brainer: these easy chicken meatballs are healthy, quick, comforting, and so flavorful!
 I love the intense flavor that the sun-dried tomato pesto adds; it’s both super garlicy and yet vibrant!
 I think if I had an Italian grandmother, she’d be proud of me for this weeknight staple.

 Serious question: why haven’t you made these yet?!

-If you make these Easy Chicken Meatballs, please let me know by leaving a review below!
+If you make these Easy Chicken Meatballs, please let us know by leaving a review and rating below!